nirbhay-kekre/cmpe202/lab4/README.md

 ## 2. Design Pattern ##

 ### 2.1 State ###
-Restaurant can either be in open for enrollment state where customers come and gets table allotted instantly or  in waiting list state where we have to manage queue to get the next customer for available table.
+Restaurant can either be in open for enrollment state where customers can come and get their table allotted instantly or in waiting list state where we have to manage queue to get the next customer for the available table.

 These two states are represented by **OpenForEnrollState** and **WaitListState** in above CRC cards.